selectiveintellect/vic/syntax.md

     Note the difference the above two pragma lines, when you use the special pragma type `variable`, the property `bits` or `export` is set for all variables.
-When you use the pragma type as the variable name `$myvar`, the property `bits` is set only for that variable.
-The `export` property is valid only for the `variable` pragma type.
+When you use the pragma type as the variable name `$myvar`, the property `bits` or `export` is set only for that variable.

     This pragma can be used when handling overflows during arithmetic operations.
 It also can be used to optimize code generation and manage memory as some MCUs may have very small amounts of free memory.

+1. Function-specific

+    There are various pragmas that are function specific and will be described in the [function reference](functions.html) with the function descriptions.

 ## Comments